 What’s the best way of naming uniform?

 The consensus across a broad range of experienced parents is that woven nametapes sewn in to the collar/waistband work best.
-We have found that embroidered initials limit re-use/handmedowns and QR codes caused needless expense/hassle.
-If the name is visible on a collar/waistband then the school office and lost property volunteers do a grand job of getting lost kit back to students via their form trays or breaktime recovery sessions.
+We have found that embroidered initials limit re-use (so we discourage them) and QR coded labels caused needless expense.
+If the name is visible on a collar/waistband then the school office do a grand job of getting lost kit back to students via form teachers.
+Unnamed lost property will eventually be given to the JPA and will then be sold in the second hand shop or given to charity shops or textile recyclers.

 What should students have in their pencil case?